 The Church Must Lead The Way

 There are many cultures where women are oppressed by society and culture.
 Jesus did more than any other historical figure to uplift and restore women to their place in the Kingdom.
-Sin and Satan put women under oppression, Jesus came to set them free.
+Sin and Satan put women under oppression, but Jesus came to set them free.
 The church must lead the way in releasing women to fully develop and use the gifts and talents God gives them.

-How will you take action this week to encourage and train women around you as disciple makers?
+How will you take action this week to encourage and train women around you as disciple-makers?